Hassam v Jacobs: Background

 The case concerned the estate of Ebrahim Hassam, who died intestate on 22 August 2001.
 He had two wives, both married in accordance with Muslim rites: Fatima Gabie Hassam, married in 1972, and Miriam Hassam, married in 2000.
 Neither marriage had been solemnised under the Marriage Act, 1961.
 After his death, his first wife (the applicant) claimed for a portion of the deceased's estate under the Intestate Succession Act, 1981, as well as for maintenance from his estate under the Maintenance of Surviving Spouses Act, 1990.

 The executor of the deceased's estate, Johan Hermanus Jacobs, refused to recognise her claims, contending that she could not be treated as the deceased's "survivor" or "spouse" for the purposes of the two Acts.
 The Constitutional Court of South Africa had recently found in Daniels v Campbell that the Acts' protections extended to the surviving partners of monogamous Muslim marriages, but that judgment did not consider the entitlement of partners in polygamous marriages.
 It was common cause that the deceased's marriage was polygynous, and Jacobs contended that the survivors of polygynous marriages were not "survivors" or "spouses" for the purposes of the Acts in question.

 High Court action

 The applicant approached the High Court of South Africa for an order declaring that she – and other surviving partners of polygynous Muslim marriages – were entitled to the protections granted to surviving spouses under the Intestate Succession Act and Maintenance of Surviving Spouses Act.
 Alternatively, if and insofar as the Acts could not be interpreted to extend such protection, she sought an order declaring the acts to be unconstitutional.
-The attorney for Mrs Fatima Hassan was Igshaan Higgins of DKVG Attorneys and he was assisted by Attorneys Lynn Swartz and Faizel Bardien.
+The attorney for Mrs Fatima Hassam was Igshaan Higgins of DKVG Attorneys and he was assisted by Attorneys Lynn Swartz and Faizel Bardien.
 Adv Tammy Carter was Counsel in the Western Cape High Court whilst Adv Wim Trengove SC assisted by Adv Kerisha Naicker in the Constitutional Court.
 The Women's Legal Centre Trust, represented by Geoff Budlender, was admitted as amicus curiae.